Tips for more efficient handling of cutting fluids

 9. PLANNED FLUID CHANGES

-Keeping an eye on the systems helps you avoid costly unplanned fluid changes.
+Keeping a good eye on the systems helps you avoid costly unplanned fluid changes.

 10. ALWAYS USE A SYSTEM CLEANER WHEN CHANGING THE FLUID